AliSultanov2000/Rockets-DB/README.md

-The goal of this project is to create database for
+The goal of this project is to create database for civilian rockets